25-26J-434/k8s-runtime-aware-ebpf-orchestration/k8s/component-2/README-routing.md

 #    labeled app=service-b on port 5001 (change label/port to target service-c: app=service-c, port 5003).
 #    The policy is auto-removed after the rule's TTL; if the issue resurfaces, re-run
 #    the helper to re-enforce the redirect.
+#    Set choose_best_pod=true to have the helper pick the lowest-latency backend pod,
+#    label it, and point the LRP only at that pod.
 ```

 The rule format (what the frontend will eventually send):